unageek/kigumi/README.md

 - Apply multiple Boolean operators simultaneously
 - Attach custom data to faces that propagate through Boolean operations
 - Save/load exact mesh data
-  - The format is non-portable at the moment!
+  - Beware that the format is non-portable at the moment.

 For details of the API, see [Kigumi_mesh.h](include/kigumi/Kigumi_mesh.h).